cozzie-ann/memory-card-game/README.md

 # Memory Card Game

 A simple memory card game where players flip cards to find matching pairs.
-The game includes multiple difficulty levels and a timer to track the duration of gameplay.
+The game includes multiple a timer to track the duration of gameplay.

 ## Features